nrwl/nx/docs/shared/features/cache-task-results.md

 ## Configure Caching Automatically

-When using [Nx plugins](/concepts/nx-plugins), many caching configurations are handled automatically, saving you the effort of manual setup. **Nx plugins can [automatically infer tasks](/concepts/inferred-tasks) and configure caching** based on your underlying tooling configuration files.
+When using [Nx plugins](/concepts/nx-plugins), many tasks have caching configured automatically, saving you the effort of manual setup. **Nx plugins can [automatically infer tasks](/concepts/inferred-tasks) and configure caching** based on your underlying tooling configuration files.

 For example, if you add the `@nx/vite` plugin using the following command...